March 27, 2026

 - $0 down payment – thanks to your VA loan

-- $0 property taxes – via state exemption
+- Potentially $0 property taxes – depending on state eligibility, local rules, and approval of your exemption

-- Commission rebate-when you buy with reAlpha, the amount you receive depends on your agent, mortgage, and title package.
+- cash back at closing-when you buy with reAlpha, the amount you receive depends on your agent, mortgage, and title package.

-- Add in lender credits, no PMI, and you’re looking at ultra-low monthly costs
+- Add in available lender incentives (where applicable) no PMI, and you’re looking at lower monthly costs depending on your situation

 Explore VA Loan Benefits →